bcarrillo1051/Atinverter/Microgrid/README.md

 Enter the password when prompted.
 You now have a terminal linked to the Raspberry Pi.

 Download the Code Base
-In the SSH terminal or directly on the Pi, run:
+In the SSH terminal or directly on the Pi:

 cd Documents
 sudo apt update
 sudo apt upgrade -y
 sudo apt install -y git
 git clone https://github.com/bcarrillo1051/Atinverter.git
 Install the Arduino IDE
 Run the following in the Pi terminal: